-Objective: This financial product seeks to increase the value of your investment (mainly through capital growth), and outperform the benchmark, over the recommended holding period, while achieving an ESG score greater than that of the benchmark.
+Objective: This financial product seeks to increase the value of your investment (mainly through income), and outperform the benchmark, over the recommended holding period, while achieving an ESG score greater than that of the benchmark.

-Benchmark: S&P 500 Index.
+Benchmark: Bloomberg US Universal Index.
 Used for determining financial and ESG outperformance, and for risk monitoring.

 Portfolio holdings: The sub-fund is actively managed.
-It mainly invests in equities of companies in the United States of America.
+It extensively invests in corporate and government bonds and asset- and mortgage-backed securities (ABSs/MBSs).
+The sub-fund may invest anywhere in the world, including emerging markets.
+The bond investments may be below investment grade.
 The sub-fund may or may not hedge currency risk at the portfolio level, at the discretion of the investment manager.
-The sub-fund uses derivatives to reduce various risks (hedging), manage the portfolio more efficiently, and gain exposure (long or short) to various assets, markets or other investment opportunities.
+The sub-fund uses derivatives to reduce various risks (hedging), manage the portfolio more efficiently, and gain exposure (long or short) to various assets, markets or other investment opportunities such as credit, interest rates and foreign exchange.

-Management Process: In actively managing the sub-fund, the investment manager uses fundamental analysis to identify companies that appear to be undervalued relative to their potential (bottom-up approach).
+Management Process: In actively managing the sub-fund, the investment manager uses market, issuer and credit analysis to identify issuers that appear more creditworthy than their ratings indicate.
 The sub-fund is mainly exposed to the issuers of the benchmark, however, the management of the sub-fund is discretionary, and will invest in issuers not included in the benchmark.
-The sub-fund monitors risk exposure in relation to the benchmark however the extent of deviation from the benchmark is expected to be material.
+The sub-fund monitors risk exposure in relation to the benchmark however the extent of deviation from the benchmark is expected to be significant.